vvlanne/data-final/final_project/README.md

 Open UI: http://localhost:8080

 ### **Part E – Run DAGs**
-Trigger DAGs in order:
+Trigger the DAGs in the following order:

+Start Job 1 and allow it to complete successfully.

-1. Job 1
+After Job 1 has finished, stop it.

-2. Stop job 1 and only then trigger (Job 2 → Job 3)
+Then trigger Job 2, followed by Job 3, ensuring they run sequentially.